 Does the deer need to be field dressed?

-Majority of the state programs and affiliates require your deer to be field dressed.
+Most of state programs require your deer to be field dressed.
 However, some processors will allow full deer to be donated.
 Please check with your local drop off location.

 Can I donate just part of my deer?

-Depending on your state program and affiliate, some do allow the option to donate poundage of your animal.
+Depending on your state program, some do allow the option to donate poundage of your animal.

 When can I donate my deer?

-Visit our Get Involved page to find your local drop off location for more information.
+Visit our state contact page to find your local drop off location for more information.

 What if I want my game meat to go directly to someone I know?